AuHau/toggl-cli/docs/api.md

 # API wrapper classes

-Except Command Line Interface, Toggl also consists of wrapper classes to interact with Toggl's API.
+In addition to the command-line interface, `tgl` provides wrapper classes for the Toggl Track API.
-They wrappers are placed in `toggl.api` package.
+The wrappers are available in the `tgl.api` package.
 There are these classes available:

 * Client
 * Workspace